engineerdataanalyst/MATLAB/README.md

-# classes
+# MATLAB
-This repository consists of all of the MATLAB code that I wrote when was in college
+This repository consists of all of the MATLAB code that I wrote when was in college.